cjpalacios07/njit-review-activity/README.md

 - Submit a Pull Request of your changes to my repo

 # The story
 - You are a developer working for a pet adoption agency.
-The team has built an Paw-some website, but now your pesky PM has tasked you with adding the voting functionality for the upcoming Pet of the Month.
+The team has built an Paw-some website, but now your pesky Product Manager has tasked you with adding the voting functionality for the upcoming Pet of the Month.

 # Tasks
 - [ ] Add "Vote" buttons to each pet on the page